From Zero to Genius: The History of Measured Intelligence

 (It is also important to note that Vos Savant's logic presumes that the host knows what is behind the doors and always opens a losing door, rather than opening a door at random, or only offering contestants the switch if their initial guess is correct.)

-High Societies
+High IQ Societies

 The social climbers amongst us go to the country club.
 The cowboys go to the NRA.
 The lazy go to the couch.
 And the intellectually elite go to Mensa or the Prometheus Society.